RagtagOpen/fccforensics/sources.md

 > small companies to compete with large online businesses up to the whims of our internet providers

+> We should not leave the ability for small companies to compete with large online businesses up to the whims of our internet providers.
+It is our responsibility to defend our right to free market competition.
+IF THENEWSEARCHENGINE is better than Google, Google's wealth should not strike down the new engine if our internet providers choose not to be benevolent.
+Please save net neutrality.
+My job as a freelance artist counts on it and so does millions of others!

 `bot.maga`

 > mesmorized by money that it jeopardizes the well-being of its citizens.
 Is this how we MAGA

+> Leave the net neutrality alone.
+Internet speed should not be for sale.
+There is nothing wrong with out current system save for the greedy corporations who wish to turn the internet into their own pay-to-play and a government willing to let them do it.
+You serve the American people not just Verizon, AT&T, etc. IF you think the current protests are bad, try touching new neutrality.
+I will never understand why a nation who has come so far is hell bent on going back to the 18th century.
+No other modern nation is so mesmorized by money that it jeopardizes the well-being of its citizens.
+Is this how we MAGA?